 All I need is your email and a basic description of your project.

-I'm a web developer living and working in Philadelphia.
+I'm a Ruby on Rails developer living and working in Philadelphia.

 I have a cat.
 She's an idiot.